MartsyniukOlena/sportify/README.md

 Checkout Form: Sections for personal details, delivery info, and payment.
 Action Buttons: Adjust Bag, Complete Order, and charge notification.
 Loading Overlay: Spinner indicating payment processing.
-After uccessful payment the user is redirected to Checkout success page.
+After successful payment the user is redirected to Checkout success page.
 Order Confirmation: Details including order number, date, items, delivery, and billing information.
 Back Button: Link to either profile for registered users or latest deals for not registered users.

-__Add and Edit Recipe Page:__
+__Add and Edit Prodct Page:__

 Form Design: Intuitive form for a superusers to input product details
 Validation: Validation checks to ensure all required fields are filled out correctly.